Lately, I’ve been looking into alternative cell phone solutions to help people save money on their crazy high cell phone bills.

 So how can Ting offer such low pricing and save you a ton of money?

-Ting is what is called a mobile virtual network operator (MVNO) which basically means Ting pays Sprint to use their network for their cell service.
+Ting is what is called a mobile virtual network operator (MVNO) which basically means Ting pays Sprint and T-Mobile to use their networks for their cell service.

 Instead of selling you huge chunks of minutes, text messages and data that you may never use, Ting only charges you for what you actually use.

 They don’t rely on low usage subscribers to pay for their data hogs.
 Instead, they charge everyone exactly what they should pay for their service.

 Ting doesn’t tie you into a contract, either.